 Community Partnership Program brings police officers and the community together, providing a platform to dispel preconceived notions and forge new, positive relationships.
 Establishing relationships with the communities they serve enhances a police officer's ability to reduce crime through a greater knowledge of a neighborhood and an awareness of local crime conditions.

 The NYPD also offers a number of youth-focused programs.
-Visit Community Affairs Youth Services Section to find out more.
+Visit Community Affairs Youth Strategies Division to find out more.